 Located on the outskirts of Rotorua, was Tokorangi’s redwood forest.
 While these trees are more famously associated with California, the redwoods in New Zealand grow faster because there is no long dry spell like the west coast of the U.S.A.
 Continue reading Tokorangi Forest

-Traversing over pine forests, I took the cable car to Truc Lam Pagoda.
+I traversed over pine forests by cable car to Truc Lam Pagoda.
 Set amongst trees and gardens, the peace of the hilltop location was reward enough.
 Continue reading Truc Lam Pagoda